wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 The source code is available on [GitHub](https://github.com/nexmo-community/client-sdk-voice-app-to-phone-flutter).

-Firstly, you need to deal with few prerequisites:
+Before we begin building the application for our Android device, you'll need to prepare with the following prerequisites:

 * Create a Call Control Object ([NCCO](https://developer.nexmo.com/voice/voice-api/guides/ncco))
 * Install Nexmo CLI